Let’s face it, Black businesses have a horrible reputation when it comes to offering a great customer experience or customer service.

 3) Don’t take it personally

 The ability to swallow one’s pride and accept blame or negative feedback is crucial.
 Whether your team works directly with customers or looking for feedback on social media, they’ve got to keep the customer’s happiness in mind.

 4) Listen to your team/staff feedback

-If you have a team or staff that are on the front lines dealing with frustrated and agitated customers, be aware that they are knowledgable about the customer’s wants, needs and pain points.
+If you have a team or staff that are on the front lines dealing with frustrated and agitated customers, be aware that they are knowledgeable about the customer’s wants, needs, and pain points.